Note that DHCP server options are not available in transparent mode.

 These settings are appropriate for the default Internal interface IP address of 192.168.1.99.
 If you change this address to a different network, you need to change the DHCP server settings to match.

 Alternatively, after the FortiGate unit assigns an address, you can go to Monitor > DHCP Monitor, locate the particular user.
-Right click and select Create/Edit IP Reservation.
+Select the check box for the user and select Add to Reserved.

 The lease time determines the length of time an IP address remains assigned to a client.
 Once the lease expires, the address is released for allocation to the next client request for an IP address The default lease time is seven days.
 To change the lease time, use the following CLI commands: